cbfacademy-course-material-taylor-2022/software-engineering-project-group-b/README.md

 # PetitionUs

 A petition App with CRUD functionality with a comprehensive list of attendees.
-An interactive app that allows stakeholders to search, query and chronicle their list of supporters
+An interactive app that allows stakeholders to search, query and chronicle their list of supporters.

+## Tech stack

+* Node (v18.12)
+* NPM (8.19.2)
+* Jest (v29.3.1) for unit testing on the backend.
+* Cypress for end-to-end testing and component testing on the frontend.
+* Mongoose to model objects in MongoDB.
+* Nodemon (2.0.20) to reload the server automatically.
+* React Spring (v9.2.4) for animations.

 Here's some boilerplate code with the initial setup for your project.